osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

    feel, but there is a difference.

 1. The original keycaps have an 11 degree angled stem.
-It may be possible to find such keycaps, or to create an 11-degree adapter, but I was unable to do so, so this keyboard was tested with straight keycaps.
-I have tried both, and do not find a difference in typing comfort or speed, althought there is an aesthetic difference.
+It may be possible to find such keycaps, but I was unable to find any.
+It also may be possible to create 11 degree adapters.
+But this keyboard uses straight keycaps.
+I have tried both styles, and do not find a difference in typing comfort or speed, althought there is an aesthetic difference.
 There is s tiny bit of space between keys using straight keycaps, so an 11 degree adapter may not require any change to the layout.

 ## Notes